-You’ve learned about the advantages of how having a blog benefits your business, how to update old blogs, and how to write a quality blog; now it is time to make sure you utilize essential techniques to reach your desired audience.
+You’ve learned about the advantages of having a blog for your business, how to update old blogs, and how to write a quality blog, now it’s time to make sure you utilize essential techniques to reach your desired audience.
 Blogs are about more than just writing content, they are a crucial way to speak on topics you understand and advertise expertise in a niche area via your products and services.
 Treating them as an extension of your marketing campaign is key to blogging effectively.

-The first mistake many business owners make when writing blog posts is forgetting who they are writing for.
+The first mistake many business owners make when writing blog posts is forgetting who their audience is.
 Each blog is a showcase of your expertise and knowledge, but it must be digestible for your target audience.

 If you sell services or products to other businesses, then generally, you can utilize key industry language.
 For example, let’s say your business sells car parts directly to automotive repair shops.
 In a blog post discussing the pros and cons of a specific manufacturer, you can implement concise and professional terms to describe those parts.
 The client you are communicating to, in this case, has the same industry understanding that you do, so there is no need to rephrase or explain the information further.